 As exchange rates may fluctuate significantly between periods, revenue and operating expenses, when converted into U.S. dollars, may also experience significant fluctuations between periods.
 Volatile market conditions arising from the COVID-19 pandemic have and may in the future result in significant changes in exchange rates, and in particular a weakening of foreign currencies relative to the U.S. dollar has and may in the future negatively affect our revenue expressed in U.S. dollars.
 Historically, a majority of our revenue and operating expenses have been denominated in U.S. dollars, Euros, and British pounds sterling.
-Although we are impacted by the exchange rate movements from a number of currencies relative to the U.S. dollar, our results of operations are particularly impacted by fluctuations in the U.S. dollar-Euro and U.S. dollar-British pounds sterling exchange rates.
-During the six months ended June 30, 2021, 30% of our sales were denominated in currencies other than U.S. dollars.
+Although we are impacted by the exchange rate movements from a number of currencies relative to the U.S. dollar, our results of operations are particularly impacted by fluctuations in the U.S. dollar-Euro and U.S. dollars.
 Our expenses, by contrast, are primarily denominated in U.S. dollars.
 As a result, any increase in the value of the U.S. dollar against these foreign currencies could cause our revenue to decline relative to our costs, thereby decreasing our margins.

-We recorded \$0.6 million and \$0.1 million in net foreign currency transaction gains and losses during the six months ended June 30, 2021 and 2020, respectively.
-A hypothetical 10% change in foreign currency rates would not have resulted in material gains or losses for the six months ended June 30, 2021 and 2020.
+We recorded net foreign currency transactions gains of \$2.8 million and \$0.2 million during the three months ended March 31, 2022 and 2021, respectively.
+A hypothetical 10% change in foreign currency rates would not have resulted in material gains or losses for the three months ended March 31, 2022 and 2021.